 1. Warm mist humidifiers:

 The warm mist humidifier uses a heating element to boil water to convert it into vapors and gives you a soothing warm effect.
-It gives you temporary relief from cough, cold, flu, and congestion sinusitis, especially in winters.
+It gives you temporary relief from cough, cold, flu, and congestion sinusitis, especially in winter.
 The warm mist humidifiers further have steam humidifiers.

 These humidifiers are also called vaporizers.
 They give you the benefit of a humidistat that automatically adjusts the moisture according to the ideal humidity level.
 But it would be best to be careful while using these models in your kid’s rooms because they use heating material that increases the risk of burns which is dangerous for your children.